-5 David Gosnell also served as a Director from 2006 to 2010, and re-joined the Board in 2011.
+3 David Gosnell also served as a Non-Executive Director from 2006 to 2010, and re-joined the Board in 2011.
+He will retire at the conclusion of the 2019 AGM.

-6 Stephen Johns will retire as Chairman and a Director at the end of his current term, being at the conclusion of the 2020 AGM.
+4 Stephen Johns will retire as Chairman and a Non-Executive Director during his current term, which ends at the conclusion of the 2020 AGM.